Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 1/13/2021 (Day 10)

+- Completed enhancement to MathChamp to randomize the operators.
+Still have to do some testing, but this wasn't too bad considering I initially wrote this code 6 months ago!

 ## 1/12/2021 (day 9)

 - Completed several Codewars problems and another MathChamp bugfix.
 Have apparently completely forgotten how to organize decks in Anki, so spent some time trying to figure that out too!